KittyGiraudel/a11y-dialog/CONTRIBUTING.md

 #### Setup

-Simply clone your fork of the repo and then do `npm install` from the project root to download all required dependencies.
+Clone your fork of the repo and then do `npm install` from the project root to download all required dependencies.

 ### Serve